EIA's Latest STEO: Lowered U.S. Oil Production For 2017 - Again

 The EIA released its latest STEO today.
 You can read the full report here.
 The most interesting commentary out of this STEO was this little subsection:

 In September, when the EIA released its STEO, it noted that July oil production was 9.24 million b/d.
 When EIA 914 came out, it was 9.238 million b/d -- pretty much what the STEO said.
-For this month's STEO, we know basically where EIA 914 for August will be, and that's 9.05 million b/d.
+For this month's STEO, we know basically where EIA 914 for August will be and that's 9.05 million b/d.

 August EIA 914 Will Likely Be 9.05 Million B/D